sixhop/AutoMySQLBackup/README.md

 ```
 mysql_config_editor set --login-path=automysqldump --host=localhost --user=root --password
 ```

 After that command give your mysql root password and you're done.
-If you have another user to create the password with, feel free to edit the user parameter.
+If you want to do your backup with another user, simply change the username.

-Have a try to make MySQL backups easily with this adjusted script.
-If you encounter any errors feel free to drop an issue. :)
+Backup your mysql server with ease by using this adjusted script.
+If you encounter any errors feel free to [drop an issue](https://github.com/sixhop/AutoMySQLBackup/issues/new). :)

 For more Information check out http://www.sixhop.net/.